r00b/cessna-private-pilot-course/1-learning-your-airplane/1-getting-to-know-your-airplane copy.md

 ### Straight-and-Level Flight
 * Perform cruise checklist
 * Start transition at about 10% of the vertical speed
-  * i.e. leveling off at 500 fpm, push nose down approximately 50 feet before the altitude you want ot level off at
+  * i.e. leveling off at 500 FPM, push nose down approximately 50 feet before the altitude you want to level off at
 * Wait for speed to build up to cruise speed (around 90 knots)
 * Reduce power to desired RPM (2200-2300)
 * Adjust trim